tsunami416604/azure-docs.hu-hu/articles/azure-monitor/app/status-monitor-v2-api-disable-monitoring.md

 ## <a name="parameters"></a>Paraméterek

 ### <a name="-verbose"></a>-Verbose
-**Általános paraméter.** Használja ezt a kapcsolót a kimenetben a részletes naplókat.
+**Általános paraméter.** Ez a kapcsoló használatával jeleníti meg a részletes naplókat.

 ## <a name="output"></a>Kimenet